mostafa-abokhadra/backend-essentials/SEO/0-SEO.md

     ### Summary
     By following these practices, you can create an experience that is both user-friendly and compliant with Google’s guidelines.
 Users will appreciate a seamless browsing experience without interruptions, and Google rewards sites that avoid intrusive interstitials by ranking them more favorably in search results.

-    - **is your page designed so visistors can easily distinguish the main content form other content on you page?**
+    - **is your page designed so visitors can easily distinguish the main content form other content on you page?**

     designing a page so visitors can easily distinguish the main content from other elements (like ads, navigation, or sidebars) is critical for both user experience and SEO.
 Clear visual hierarchy and a well-structured layout help users navigate the page effortlessly, leading to higher engagement and satisfaction.